orb-community/pktvisor/docs/POLICIES.md

 **_Draft_**

-pktvisor and Orb observability configuration is policy driven.
+Orb and pktvisor observability configuration is policy driven.

 pktvisor maybe run stand alone, or with the Orb control plane.
-In the latter configuration, orb-agent controls the pktvisord agent and allows centralized configuration via orb-api.
+In the latter configuration, orb-agent controls the pktvisord process and allows centralized configuration via orb-api.

-## Concepts
+## Base Concepts

 ### pktvisor Taps